betatim/TimsHome/content/pages/about.md

 Handling unforeseen and unsolved challenges on a daily basis.
 I work at [NVIDIA](https://nvidia.com) and am a core developer of [scikit-learn][sklearn].
-I love using my training as a physicist and experience in solving complex problems to build tools that solve real world problems for real humans.
+I love using my training as a physicist and experience in solving complex problems with a team to build tools that solve real world problems for real humans.
 In my free time I swim, bike, run, ski, hike and cook.